gregSWEN/WebCheckers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: thePurpleNarwhals
 * Team members
-  * MEMBER1
+  * Michael Taylor
-  * MEMBER2
+  * Greg Villafane
-  * MEMBER3
+  * Huan Huynh
-  * MEMBER4
+  * Andrew Chacon

 ## Executive Summary

-This is a summary of the project.
+The application must allow players to play checkers with other players who are currently signed in.
+The game user interface (UI) will support a game experience using drag-and-drop browser capabilities for making moves.
+Beyond this minimal set of features, we have grand vision for how we could further enhance the player experience with some additional features beyond the basic checkers game.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+Create a web-based Checkers game using Maven and Freemarker, implementing the game through frontend and backend development.
+Each player should be able to successfully play a game of checkers.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._